 Perhaps it was a sole single-minded individual along the banks of the Tigris, or a small weary group tired of perpetually wandering up and down the Euphrates that decided “Here, here is where we stop”, and in that stopping set the whole concept of fixed cultivation in motion.

-Of course, learning from others being one of the great human attributes it was not very long before others made gardens of their own, and in doing so in close proximity created the prototype to modern human communities.
-As life in settled places progressed, those early gardens provided a semblance of security and protection for these early communities.
-The activity in these early gardens had another benefit also, it helped improve mortality rates; not by much, but life expectancy in these new founded communities was most definitely extended.
+Of course, learning from each other being one of the great human attributes it was not too long before others made gardens of their own, and doing so in close proximity created the first expansive human communities.
+As life in settled places progressed, these early gardens provided a semblance of security and protection for those early communities.
+The activity in these early gardens had another added benefit, it helped improve mortality rates; not by much, but life expectancy in these new founded communities was most definitely extended.
 Of course longer lives meant bigger communities, and with this came the need to meet the demands of those growing communities.
-And so the gardens needed to get bigger and bigger, and in the expansion those early gardeners begat bigger households and communities, thus the tribe and the clan, thus territories, thus nations and kingdoms and empires; and somewhere in the midst of all this pioneering expansion and enlargement that other human attribute avarice, decided it wanted what everyone else had created, including their gardens, and thus their kingdoms and their empires, and the rest as they say, is a practical history, of sorts.
+And so the gardens needed to get bigger and bigger, and in this expansion those early gardeners begat bigger households and communities, thus the tribe and the clan, thus territories, thus nations and kingdoms and empires; and somewhere in the midst of all this pioneering development and enlargement that other human attribute avarice, decided it wanted what everyone else had created, including their gardens, and thus their kingdoms and their empires, and the rest as they say, is a history of sorts.

 Gardens, as anyone who ever laboured in one will tell you, are damned hard work.
-There is always something that needs doing in a garden: there’s always a bed to weed out or a sod to turn over; always spent blooms that will need deadheading; fallen leaves to rake up whilst not forgetting the need to clip and prune and plant and stake, and the tying up and layering down, and the bulbs, and the seeds and the seasonal bedding etc.etc.
+There is always something that needs doing in a garden: there’s always a bed to weed out or a sod to turn; always spent blooms that need deadheading and fallen leaves to rake up, not forgetting the need to clip and prune and plant and stake, plus the tying up and layering down, and the bulbs, and the seeds and the seasonal bedding etc.etc.
 There is always something to do in a garden.
 No matter where in the world you may live, whether in northern or southern hemisphere and despite long held time hounoured and foundational views on seasonal constraints, our experience here on The Monster In The Corner is that the gardening year begins on January 1st and ends on the last day of December.
-And whilst the recorded history of human development in all things social, cultural and philosophical is quite often placed in a garden setting, there must be no denying that the history writer’s imagined theatre in which to set stage for the sinister goings-on of their cast of characters, is no match for the everyday reality that allows the gardener get his or her hands dirty in the actual cultivation of personal hopes and dreams…
+And whilst the recorded history of human development in all things social, cultural and philosophical is quite often placed in a garden or outdoor enclosure setting, there can be no denying that the history writer’s imagined theatre in which to set stage for the sinister goings-on of their cast of characters, is no match for the everyday reality that allows every gardener get his or her hands dirty in the actual cultivation of personal hopes and dreams…

-The first empires can trace their origins back to those original small-holdings and gardens established many millennia ago by our foraging and wandering ancestors ; those small bracts of soil and turf in some far-flung field that were cultivated to meet the immediate need of small groups of our forebears who were willing to get their hands dirty.
+The first empires can trace their origins back to those original small-holdings and gardens established many millennia ago by our foraging and wandering ancestors, those small bracts of soil and turf in far-flung fields that were cultivated to meet the immediate need of small groups of our forebears who were willing to get their hands dirty.

 Today’s suburban gardens and allotment plots still offer a very small peek back into the world of those very first gardeners and in many ways things have not changed as much as we may think, even for us in our 21st century city dwellings.